mehdikhaku/project3/README.md

 - Open the web app

 ### Interact with the Dashboard
-Use the sector filter to view specific industries.
+- Use the sector filter to view specific industries.
-Search for a specific company using the search bar.
+- Search for a specific company using the search bar.
-Explore interactive maps with heatmaps & markers.
+- Explore interactive maps with heatmaps & markers.
-View statistical insights about company distribution.
+- View statistical insights about company distribution.

+### Ethical Considerations
+#### - Data Transparency:
+The tool sources publicly available stock data and ensures clear citation of all sources.
+#### - Privacy & Security:
+No personal or sensitive user data is collected or stored.
+#### - Bias Awareness:
+The tool represents financial trends without misleading visualizations, ensuring fairness and objectivity in stock data interpretation.
+#### - Open Source:
+The project is fully open-source, allowing improvements and contributions from the developer community.